Published by Jeremy. Last Updated on December 14, 2022.

 One of the things we love about Strange Roots' beer is that they are sour.
 But they're not the typical kind of sour that you'd find at other breweries.
 These are often soured through wild fermentation, where the yeast that is used (or sometimes picked up from the air) causes the brew to turn into the tart product we know and love.

-Dennis, the head brewer, got interest in this style after spending a lot of time in Europe, where farmhouse ales were fermented in open tanks and picked up yeast from the air.
+Dennis, the head brewer, got interested in this style after spending a lot of time in Europe, where farmhouse ales were fermented in open tanks and picked up yeast from the air.
 Strange Roots' approach follows a very similar model to this and results in its very distinct flavor profile.

 Likewise, while there are many fruits, spices, and other ingredients added to the beers, you often do not get their flavors overtly.
-Due to their distinct brewing style a lot of the flavor notes are subtle, making for a really complex beer that we cannot get enough of (one that oddly enough goes perfectly with Leona's ice cream sandwiches– served on-site).
+Due to their distinct brewing style, a lot of the flavor notes are subtle, making for a really complex beer that we cannot get enough of (one that oddly enough goes perfectly with Leona's ice cream sandwiches– served on-site).